 The good news is they offer 30-day free trial, in which unfortunately you can’t have more than 1,000 subscribers and only one landing page available.
 But, you can test-drive ALL GetResponse features for 30 days and get used to it pretty easily without hassle.

 I signed up for GetResponse 30-days trial first and then subscribed to a paid plan.
-Unlike SEMrush free trial, no credit card is required to sign up for GetResponse.
+No credit card is required to sign up for GetResponse.
 That is a wow-that’s-good moment for those who are just starting out.

 In your account & billing page, you would find add-ons such as Multi-user, landing pages, and webinar attendees.

-GetResponse Vs. Aweber Vs. ConvertKit Vs. MailChimp Vs. ActiveCampaign Vs. ConvertFox
+GetResponse Vs. Aweber Vs. ConvertKit Vs. MailChimp Vs. ActiveCampaign Vs. Gist

 Features of most email marketing services are merely depend on the subscription plans.
 For example, GetResponse CRM is only available for 'Pro' and above package holders.
 Therefore, check their pricing pages to know the differences between each packages and limits of features.